nnethercote/nnethercote.github.io/_posts/2022-07-20-how-to-speed-up-the-rust-compiler-in-july-2022.md

 [#96790](https://github.com/rust-lang/rust/pull/96790): In this PR @lqd updated the version of jemalloc used by the compiler to the latest (5.3), which reduced peak memory usage on many benchmarks, by up to 5% on primary benchmarks and up to 10% on secondary benchmarks.
-It also gaves lots of 1-2% speed wins.
+It also gave lots of 1-2% speed wins.

 #### Metadata